Sustaining Ourselves retreat: breaking free from burnout & stress

 The extension has large French doors which open out on to a patio and garden with direct access out on to the south-facing lawns.

-Retreatants have the opportunity to do mindful work on the estate and in the gardens.
+Retreatants have the opportunity to explore the estate and the gardens.
 Not all of the gardens or the estate have disabled access, so do contact us to discuss your needs and what is possible.

 Mindfulness in nature at Sharpham